gdplayerokay/Chainz-package/README.md

 # Chainz-package
-Chainz is a package manager that allows you to install update and remove from one arch linux comand.
+Chainz is a package manager that allows you to install update and remove from one linux comand.

 Package manager surport:
 Flatpak
 yay
 pacman

-Installation guide
-yay -S chainz (thats it)
+apt
+dnf

+run the install.sh script

 These are the 1.3 update notes:"
-1. Added Fzf TUI
+1. Apt support
-2. Added flatpak
+2. Dnf support